ota-meshi/eslint-plugin-regexp/docs/rules/no-super-linear-move.md

 The problem with `\s*` is that `\s` also allows line break characters (the characters in the attack string). `^` already ensures the "start of a line" requirement, so there is no reason to allow line breaks after the `^`.

 The fix is to remove all line break characters from `\s`.
-This is difficult, so let's cheat a little and say that only spaces and tabs (`[\t ]`) are allows to surround the key.
+This is difficult, so let's cheat a little and say that only spaces and tabs (`[\t ]`) are allowed to surround the key.

 <eslint-code-block>